kotamine/piecemealR/docs/01-Introduction.md

 HA        Hawaiian Airlines Inc.           342      11.01        0.90       12.26      0.00
 OO        SkyWest Airlines Inc.             32       1.81        2.21        0.82      0.41

-The "estimate" column shows the mean difference in air time with United Airlines, accounting for flight destination.
+The "estimate" column shows the mean difference in air time with United Airlines, accounting for the flight destination.
 The estimate tends to be more precise (i.e., smaller standard errors) for carriers with a larger number of observations.
 This time, we find that Virgin America, Air Tran, Frontier Airlines, and Hawaiian Airlines tend to show particularly longer air times than United Airlines.

 Next, let's take a step further to account for flight timing as well.
 We can do this by adding fixed effects for flight dates and hours.